Load Security

 Mixed Loads

-When a load is composed of different items each part of the load must be secured in a manner suitable to a load of its type.
-This applies
+When a load is composed of different items, each part of the load must be secured in a manner suitable to a load of its type.
+This applies mainly to cross lashings.
+The longitudinal lashings must be adequate for the total weight of the load, and separators must be used so that no part of the load can move forward independently.
+The following procedures should be followed when applicable:

-- Where mixed loads involve heavy solid articles and light crushable boxes, the heavier articles should provide the base and rear part and the light portion be loaded on top and to the front.
+- Where mixed loads involve heavy solid articles and light crushable boxes, the heavier articles should provide the base and rear part ,and the light portion be loaded on top and to the front.

 - When loading different sizes of container small items should be central, with the larger items forming the outer walls of the load.
 Avoid as far as possible obstructions or projections beyond the vehicle sides.